 Demand for core appliances in North America is likely to increase this year, contrasting with an expected decline in Europe, Electrolux said.
 The Swedish company proposed to pay a dividend to its shareholders of 6.5 kronor per share for 2012, unchanged from a year earlier.

 Electrolux said in October it will close production of top- load washing machines in Revin, France.
 The company will also cut back operations at a refrigerator plant in Mariestad, Sweden, and a cooking products site in Schwanden, Switzerland.
 The actions are part of a plan announced last year to move more production to low-cost, high-growth countries.
 Electrolux has about 50 plants globally.

 Whirlpool Corp.
-(WHR), the world’s largest appliance maker, reported higher than estimated fourth-quarter earnings yesterday, helped by cost cuts and a reduction in capacity.
+(WHR:US), the world’s largest appliance maker, reported higher than estimated fourth-quarter earnings yesterday, helped by cost cuts and a reduction in capacity.
 Sales dropped 2.4 percent to $4.8 billion.